Skip to Main Content

 In the bibliography:

 Title of the Encyclopaedia in italics.
 1st ed.
-Location of publication, Publisher, year of publication.
+Publisher, year of publication.
 URL or DOI.

 Title of the Encyclopaedia in italics.
 Consulted on 03-07-2017.
 URL or DOI.